WeegeeNumbuh1/FlightGazer/README.md

 - If using `No Filter` mode and restarting FlightGazer often, we can artifically inflate the flyby count
   - FlightGazer has a feature where it will write out stats before shutting down so that it can reload those stats upon restart (if it's the same day).
 The flyby count is simply a number and has no additional information such as the IDs of aircraft
-  - Upon reload, FlightGazer fills in dummy IDs equal to the value of the last written flyby count in its internal list of plane IDs it keeps track of for flybys
+  - Upon reload, FlightGazer fills in dummy IDs equal to the value of the last written flyby count in its internal list of aircraft IDs it keeps track of for flybys
   - The flyby count runs under the assumption that the flyby area itself is small, but since `No Filter` removes that restriction, it's a free-for-all
   - This is not usually a problem, as long as we don't restart often in the same day
   - May not ever get fixed

-- On rare occasions are times when there will be two entries of the same plane
+- On rare occasions are times when there will be two entries of the same aircraft
-  - This is an edge case that's been noted since the v.0.x days due to dump1090 listing the same plane twice
+  - This is an edge case that's been noted since the v.0.x days due to dump1090 listing the same aircraft twice
-  - This is further complicated if dump978 is also active and the plane uses a dual mode transponder
+  - This is further complicated if dump978 is also active and the aircraft uses a dual mode transponder
   - Having MLAT enabled also increases the chances of this bug occurring
   - So far there is no fix planned for this as this does not break core functionality
-    - At worst it confuses the plane selector algorithm but even then it still selects normally
+    - At worst it confuses the aircraft selector algorithm but even then it still selects normally
     - May be mitigated in the far future

 - If FlightGazer crashes when run in tmux via systemctl, it will always report an exit status of 0